 Years ago if you spoke to your dental care professional about correcting an “underbite”, your conversation probably centered on the painful discovery that he/she would need to “break” the jawbone and then wire it shut during a surgical procedure.
 This would be followed by weeks on a liquid diet and to cap it off, the application of braces both before and after the surgery.
 It goes without saying that few people would look forward to preparing for this painful process.
 Dental options have improved in recent years.
 Read on to learn more about the alternatives to explore for correcting a bite.

 Expanders resemble the familiar orthodontic retainer.
 The expander helps adjust the spread of a child’s teeth so the bite will match evenly on all sides.
 It includes a screw that is tightened nightly so as to “spread” the bite to the prescribed measurements.
 An expander can be worn to correct a “crossbite.”
 This is where either the upper or lower bite is narrower than the other.
-The Expander is a non-invasive option and low-maintenance option.
+The Expander is a non-invasive yet low-maintenance option.

 Bonding, Implants and Reconstruction